IstominMN-crypto/s21_AP1_Go_T01/README.md

 3. The program determines how many times each word appears in the input string.
 4. The program sorts the resulting array in descending order and returns the first K words.
 5. The delimiter between words is the space character.
-6. If the number of unique words is less than K, the program returns a list of len(words) unique words, sorted by frequency.
+6. If the number of unique words is less than K, the program returns a list of all unique words, sorted by frequency.
 7. If an empty string is given as input, the output must also be an empty string.
 8. A word is any sequence of characters separated by spaces.
 9. If multiple words have the same frequency, they must be sorted lexicographically.